 - Up to 2 hours paddling.
 Total paddling distance is 3 miles.

-- 2 hours ice climbing.
-Total hiking mileage: less than 1/2 mile of rugged terrain on and off glacier.
+- Total hiking mileage: less than 1.5 miles of rugged terrain on and off glacier.

 This is a strenuous activity; previous sea kayaking and rock climbing experience is preferred and guests ought to be prepared for several hours of

 moderate activity.
 To get the most out this experience, we recommend that you can hike or walk a few miles a day, have previously rock climbed, even

 in a gym is better than nothing.
 However, no experience is necessary.
 See our Pre-Trip Fitness recommendations.

 - Trips operate in most weather conditions- travel insurance is HIGHLY recommended

 - The lake water temperature is very cold: 34*-37*F, but there aren't tides and the icebergs are very reliable!

 - Boxed Lunch contains: Turkey or Vegetarian sandwich, chips, cookie, fruit and water.

 - Restroom facilities are located on trains and outhouses at Spencer Whistle Stop